-As the “soft” part of softswitch suggests, the software is the main part in the solution and does all the heavy lifting.
-But software performance depends on hardware.
+As the “soft” part of Softswitch suggests, the software is the main part of the solution and does all the heavy lifting.
+But software performance depends on the hardware.
 Thus, in order to compare solutions properly, the hardware should be the same—which is hardly ever the case.
-This is another issue that prohibits direct comparison of various softswitches.
+This is another issue that prohibits direct comparison of various Softswitches.

-Other factors we should consider are traffic patterns: average success rate (ASR), average length of call, call success rate, etc. A system that processes traffic with a lower ASR will handle fewer concurrent calls than an identical system that handles traffic with a better ASR.
-Different business models have different traffic patterns, which greatly influences the performance of a softswitch.
+Other factors we should consider are traffic patterns: average success rate (ASR), the average length of the call, call success rate, etc. A system that processes traffic with a lower ASR will handle fewer concurrent calls than an identical system that handles traffic with a better ASR.
+Different business models have different traffic patterns, which greatly influences the performance of a Softswitch.

 So concurrent calls aren’t important—should I check the CPS?

 Yes and no. Concurrent calls and CPS values are important in selecting a Softswitch, but they aren’t the only metrics on which you should base your long-term decision.

 These metrics help you to know a solution’s limits and help you in planning your business.

 Different business models have different performance needs.
 Wholesale traffic exchange, residential VoIP, business VoIP, calling cards, callback: all of these business models influence the requirements for the Softswitch because of their different traffic patterns.

 For example, a wholesale business requires the highest concurrent calls/CPS, and a business VoIP the lowest.
 So before deciding on the necessary concurrent calls, make sure you clearly understand the kind of business that will use the Softswitch.